Graves' thyrotoxicosis information for patients & their doctors

 The skin- most commonly on the leg, over the shin, called pre-tibial myxoedema, or Graves' dermopathy; rare.

 The nails and the bones of the wrist - causing digital clubbing and pain at the wrist - thyroid acropachy; very rare.

 The diagnosis of Graves' disease

 is supported by the presence of thyroid antibodiesin the bloodstream.

 Very commonly anti thyroid peroxidase antibodies (anti-TPO Ab) are elevated, most UK Hospital laboratories measure these and the result comes back quickly.

 Antibodies agains the TSH-receptor (TRAb) are also elevated, they define Graves' disease, but they are not measured in every Hospital and the result tends to come back a fews days to a fortnight after being taken.
-They are increasingly being measured and are very useful to predict the course of therapy and whether the patient is more likely to relapse after treatment.
+They should be measured to diagnose and monitor the patient's condition, they are very useful to predict the course of therapy and whether the patient is more likely to relapse after treatment.

-Graves' disease may rarely not be associated with hyperthyroidism, the patient might not be thyrotoxic and the thyroid function tests (TFT) might be completely normal but the patient still have TED, dermopathy or acropachy.
+Graves' disease may rarely not be associated with thyrotoxicosis, the patient might not be thyrotoxic or hyperthyroid and the thyroid function tests (TFT) might be completely normal but the patient still have TED, dermopathy or acropachy.

 is antithyroid medication - carbimazole and propylthiouracil (PTU) these are discussed in the resources page.
 The patient can expect to be treated for 12 - 18 months before making a decision on stopping, to see whether they are cured, or whether they will relapse.